Your Local Denver, Lakewood, and Aurora Orthodontists

 Types of Orthodontic Appliances

 Clear Braces: Clear braces use brackets made from ceramic or plastic.
-Aside from the slim archwire, clear braces are barely noticeable.
+Aside from the slim archwire, they are barely noticeable.

 Whether fixed or removable, differing orthodontic appliances have advantages and disadvantages in particular situations.
 We’ll discuss all your treatment options and help you choose the appliance that best fits into your lifestyle and budget.